CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/07-Monitoring-using-Log-Analytics.md

    ![ws name.](media/wiw15.png)

-3. Query explorer will launch and look similar to screenshot given below.
+3. You will see Query editor which will look similar to the screenshot given below.
 You can use this to run queries.

    ![ws name.](media/lg2.png)